 According to Janice M. Cackowski, a financial advisor with providence Wealth Partners in Ohio, the IRS looks at married couples who file jointly as one entity, and their combined income as one figure, so spousal IRAs allow them to put away twice as much.

 “Spousal IRAs are terrific tools when one spouse is employed and the other is not,” said Cackowski.
 “It allows the spouse who is earning wages to deposit them an IRA for the benefit of the non-working spouse, essentially allowing each spouse to maximize their retirement savings.”

 - The tax filing status of the couple must be “married filing jointly”

 - The married couple does not co-own a spousal IRA — it is owned by and held in the name of the non-working spouse

-- Spousal IRA can be a Traditional IRA or a Roth IRA
+- A spousal IRA can be a Traditional IRA or a Roth IRA

 - There is no longer an age limit for making contributions to a Traditional IRA, so you may keep adding money after age 70 ½, as has always been the case with a Roth IRA

 Like any other IRA, married people making use of a spousal IRA strategy contribute funds to their separate accounts and invest the funds in stocks, bonds, CDs and other assets.
 Interest accumulates over the years, and the account grows either tax-free or tax-deferred (more on this in a bit).

 For example, if you contribute $6,000 a year to your IRA starting at age 30 until you retire at age 65, the sum would grow to more than $700,000, assuming a 6% annual rate of return.
 This figure doesn’t account for taxes (so it’s not entirely exact), but it does show how the power of compound interest can work in your favor over time.